mstable/metavaults/3CrvConvexVaults.md

 A shareholder deposits 3Crv into the Meta Vault and receives vault shares (mv3CRV-CVX).
 The shares are minted using the assets per share after the last settlement.

-Every 5 days, the Vault Manager settles all deposits to the underlying vaults.
+When there's enough 3Crv in the Meta Vault and it's gas efficient, the Vault Manager settles the deposits to the underlying vaults.
 This can be to a single vault or across all underlying vaults.
 The vault manager has the discretion at settlement to decide on what proportions of the deposited 3Crv are invested to which underlying vault.

-A 5% performance fee is charged on any increase in the meta vault's assets per share.
-The new assets per share is stored for the next 5 days of deposits and calculating the performance fee at the next settlement.
-No performance fee is charged if the assets per share drops.
-The lower assets per share will be saved and used when charing the next performance fee.

-The performance fee is charged by minting new meta vault shares to the vault's fee receiver.
-The amount of shares minted ensures all shareholder's assets per share increases by the increase in the underlying assets less the performance fee.
+They can also leave some 3Crv in the Meta Vault for small withdrawals.

 ![Deposit Meta Vault](./docs/savePlusValueFlowDeposit.png)